Kroupavel/TOECalc/Python2/Cubic_symmetry/SOEC_TOEC_calculator/ReadMe.txt

 	If the folder already exists it will store the data into that folder.
 However if there are any files with the same name, they will be overwritten!!
 example:

-python Constants.py Example-input Results
+python C:/path_to_TOECalc/Constants.py example Results

-This will take the Example-input.txt which is in the inputdata folder and calculates the constants.
+This will take the example.txt which is in the current folder and calculates the constants.
-The result will be stored in folder Results that will be created in Inputdata folder.
+The result will be stored in folder Results.
 However if the python script is in the same folder as the input data and thus the working directory the path to the script can be omitted: python Constants.py Example-input Results